-Have you been paying attention to shares of Medtronic (MDT)?
-Shares have been on the move with the stock up 2.9% over the past month.
-The stock hit a new 52-week high of $104.43 in the previous session.
-Medtronic has gained 14.5% since the start of the year compared to the 3.2% move for the Zacks Medical sector and the 17% return for the Zacks Medical - Products industry.
+Shares of Medtronic (MDT) have been strong performers lately, with the stock up 8.5% over the past month.
+The stock hit a new 52-week high of $111.24 in the previous session.
+Medtronic has gained 21.4% since the start of the year compared to the 3% move for the Zacks Medical sector and the 18.5% return for the Zacks Medical - Products industry.

 What's Driving the Outperformance?

-The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
-In its last earnings report on August 20, 2019, Medtronic reported EPS of $1.26 versus consensus estimate of $1.18 while it beat the consensus revenue estimate by 0.46%.
+The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
+In its last earnings report on August 20, 2019, Medtronic reported EPS of $1.26 versus consensus estimate of $1.18.

 Medtronic may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.

 On this front, we can look at the Zacks Style Scores, as they provide investors with an additional way to sort through stocks (beyond looking at the Zacks Rank of a security).
 These styles are represented by grades running from A to F in the categories of Value, Growth, and Momentum, while there is a combined VGM Score as well.
 The idea behind the style scores is to help investors pick the most appropriate Zacks Rank stocks based on their individual investment style.